seansovine/numerical_examples/cpp_matrix/README.md

 - Use expression templates for arithmetic operations (major refactor).
 - Optimize the matrix multiplication implementation.

-## On Inheritance (and Templates) and Vector
+## Inheritance (and Templates) and Vector

-The design of Vector has brought to light some challenges of using inheritance with templates.
+The design of Vector brought to light some challenges of using inheritance with templates.
 Basically, we followed compiler messages and internet searches for help and documentation until we made it work.
 It would be good to go back and read up on this now, to find the standard ways of handling this.

+Perhaps this article by Rainer Grimm will set us right: [modernescpp.com](https://www.modernescpp.com/index.php/surprise-included-inheritance-and-member-functions-of-class-templates/)